Tō-no-Hetsuri Station

 Tō-no-Hetsuri Station (塔のへつり駅, Tō-no-Hetsuri-eki) is a railway station on the Aizu Railway Aizu Line in the town of Shimogō, Minamiaizu District, Fukushima Prefecture, Japan, operated by the Aizu Railway.

 Lines

 Tō-no-Hetsuri Station is served by the Aizu Line, and is located 26.5 rail kilometers from the official starting point of the line at Nishi-Wakamatsu.

 Station layout

 Tō-no-Hetsuri Station has one side platform serving a single bi-directional track.
 The station is unattended.

-Adjacent stations

 History

 Tō-no-Hetsuri Station opened on April 27, 1988.